What type of cross-country skier are you?

 Classic cross-country skiing

 The classic style is, as the name suggests, the classic variant.
 Here, the skis are usually between 25 and 30 centimetres longer than the athlete’s height.
-Compared to Nordic cruising, a shorter climbing zone results in a significantly greater impulse when pushing off.
+A shorter grip zone results in a significantly stronger push-off compared to Nordic cruising.
 A major advantage of the classic discipline is its widespread popularity; a corresponding trail can be found in almost all winter sports resorts such as Mayrhofen, Sölden or Ischgl.
 A plus point for classic skiers is the somewhat easier introduction to the cross-country skiing technique.
 However, you should not underestimate the increased effort required compared to cruising.
-The higher fitness requirements should be met with regular training.
+The higher fitness demands should be met with regular training.

 Cross-country skating